top of page

 Prerequisites

-This course is for EMTs, nurses, nurse practitioners, physicians, PAs, or other medical professionals.
+This course is for EMT's, Paramedics, Nurses, Nurse Practitioners, all Physicians, PAs, or other medical professionals and students.

 Students should be in physical condition to complete the trek to Everest Base Camp, up to 6 miles and 1500 ft of elevation gain in 1 day.